digitalbazaar/bedrock/FEATURES.md

 information is based on a role-based access control system that also allows private data to be read by authorized agents.

-A single profile in the system may have multiple identities associated with it for separate purposes, such as a personal identity and a business identity.
+A single identity in the system may be associated with multiple other identities for separate purposes, such as a personal identity and a business identity.
-The profile subsystem manages access to each identity.

 ### RDFa and JSON-LD Support